Choir-IG/Mandarin-Homonym-Polyseme-Monoseme-Candidate-Preprocessing/README.md

 These candidate sets are not the final AoA rating database itself.
 They document the initial lexical cleaning, candidate screening, and control-word selection work that supports the later meaning-specific AoA rating study.

 **!
 These candidate sets are not the final complete word-sense-sentence example stimulus database.
-They document the candidate-word selection stage.
+They finished the candidate-word selection stage.
 For complete final stimuli with curated example sentences and source annotations, use `data/final/All_HPM_stimuli.csv`.**

-## Final Complete Stimuli Database
+## Final Complete Word-Sense-Sentence Stimuli Database

 The final complete word-sense-example database is: